Untranslatability: Vocabulary

 Spanish equivalent:"No estoy guapo; soy guapo."

 Literal translation: "I am not (apparently/just right now) handsome; I am (essentially/always) handsome."

-Adding words: "I am not handsome today; I am always handsome."
+Adding words: "I am not just handsome today; I am always handsome."

 Paraphrase: "I don't look handsome; I am handsome."

 Some South Slavic words that have no English counterparts are doček, a gathering organized at someone's arrival (the closest translation would be greeting or welcome, although a 'doček' is not necessarily positive); and limar, a sheet metal worker.

 Family

 Kinship terminology often varies across languages.
 Terms are often too specific or too general to translate into another language.
 Some rules used for defining kinship terminology include the following:

 Paternal or maternal.
 For example, Nordic languages, Indo-Aryan languages, and Chinese languages distinguish paternal and maternal relatives such as paternal grandmother and maternal grandmother.
-Conversely, son's son and daughter's son are also distinguished.
-Similarly, aunts and uncles are further divided in many languages.
+Conversely, son's son and daughter's son are also distinguished (instead of grandson).
+Also distinguished maternally and paternally, aunts and uncles are further distinguished in many languages (compare to non-specific-sided great aunt and great uncle).

 Gender.
-Whereas English kinship terms make clear distinction between genders, many languages do not.
-For example, Thai does not distinguish between siblings by gender, but only by age.
-Thai also disregards gender when aunts or uncles are younger than their parents, and has one word for all nieces, nephews, and grandchildren.
-On the flip side, the English word cousins does not distinguish gender, but many languages do, included Romance languages, Slavic languages, and Chinese languages.
+Whereas English kinship terms make clear distinction between genders (i.e., brother, sister), many languages do not.
+For example, Thai does not distinguish between siblings by gender, but only by age: พี่ (phī̀, //pʰîː//) for big brother/sister, and น้อง (n̂xng, //nɔ́ːŋ//) for little brother/sister.
+Thai also only distinguishes the gender of the older sibling for aunts and uncles (four distinct words: mother's vs father's younger sibling and parent's older brother vs sister), and has one word for all nieces, nephews, and grandchildren.
+On the flip side, the English word cousins does not distinguish gender, but many languages do, including Romance languages, Slavic languages, and Chinese languages.

 By blood or by marriage.
 For example, the English word uncle can refer to a parent's brother, or a husband of a parent's sibling.
 Many languages, such as Hindi, Bengali, Hungarian, and Chinese distinguish these.
 This is also true for Latin where e.g. avunculus refers to one's mother's brother, but cannot refer to one's mother's sister's husband, named thus materterae maritus (the husband of the maternal aunt).

 Full or half sibling.
 In Arabic, "brother" is often translated into أخ (Akh).
 However, whilst this word may describe a brother who shares either one or both parents, there is a separate word - شقيق (Shaqīq) - to describe a brother with whom one shares both parents.

 Age relative to oneself or one's parent.
-For example in Bengali, father's elder brothers are called Jethu (জ্যাঠা), while younger brothers are called Kaku (কাকু).
+For example in Bengali, father's elder brothers are called Jethu (জ্যাঠা), while the father's younger brothers are called Kaku (কাকু).
 Their wives are called Jethi-ma (জেঠি-মা) and Kaki-ma (কাকি-মা), respectively.
 Another common issue is translating brother or sister into Chinese or Japanese, which have separate words for older and younger ones.